voelzmo/codex/aws.md

 ```
 $ cd aws/proto
 $ make manifest
-19 error(s) detected:
+9 error(s) detected:
- - $.cloud_provider.properties.aws.access_key_id: Please supply an AWS Access Key
- - $.cloud_provider.properties.aws.default_key_name: What is your full key name?
- - $.cloud_provider.properties.aws.default_security_groups: What Security Groups?
- - $.cloud_provider.properties.aws.region: What AWS region are you going to use?
- - $.cloud_provider.properties.aws.secret_access_key: Please supply an AWS Secret Key
- - $.cloud_provider.ssh_tunnel.private_key: What is the local path to the Amazon Private Key for this deployment?
- - $.compilation.cloud_properties.availability_zone: What Availability Zone will BOSH be in?
  - $.meta.aws.access_key: Please supply an AWS Access Key
  - $.meta.aws.azs.z1: What Availability Zone will BOSH be in?
  - $.meta.aws.region: What AWS region are you going to use?
  - $.meta.aws.secret_key: Please supply an AWS Secret Key
+ - $.meta.aws.ssh_key_name: What is your full key name?
+ - $.meta.aws.default_sgs: What Security Groups?
+ - $.meta.aws.private_key: What is the local path to the Amazon Private Key for this deployment?
  - $.networks.default.subnets: Specify subnets for your BOSH vm's network
- - $.properties.aws.access_key_id: Please supply an AWS Access Key
- - $.properties.aws.default_key_name: What is your full key name?
- - $.properties.aws.default_security_groups: What Security Groups?
- - $.properties.aws.region: What AWS region are you going to use?
- - $.properties.aws.secret_access_key: Please supply an AWS Secret Key
  - $.properties.shield.agent.daemon_public_key: Specify the SSH public key from this environment's SHIELD daemon
- - $.resource_pools.bosh.cloud_properties.availability_zone: What
 Availability Zone will BOSH be in?